htmlcarlos/htmlcarlos/README.md

 - 👋 Hi, I’m @htmlcarlos
 - 👀 I’m interested in ... javascript, python coming soon
-- 🌱 I’m currently learning ... javascript algorithms and data structues
+- 🌱 I’m currently learning ... javascript algorithms and data structures
 - 💞️ I’m looking to collaborate on ... hands-on software development with a focus on continuous delivery and deployment
 - 📫 How to reach me ...
 LinkedIn = htmlcarlos same as my github username
 - 😄 Pronouns: average/junior/dev